Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Tie

-Both RAM kits operate at a voltage of 1.35V, making them equally efficient in terms of power consumption.
+Both RAM kits operate at the standard DDR4 voltage of 1.35V, so there's no significant difference in power efficiency between them.

 Future-proofing